 - Garnish: 1/4 cup fresh coriander

-- Add the curry powder, bay leaf, cinnamon stick (if using) and chili/cayenne.
-"Dry fry" these spices 1-2 minutes, until lightly toasted and fragrant.
+Add the curry powder, bay leaf, cinnamon stick (if using), and chili/cayenne.
+"Dry fry" these spices 1 to 2 minutes, until lightly toasted and fragrant.

-- Add 2 tablespoons oil, plus the shallots, garlic, and galangal or ginger.
-Also, add a few tablespoons of the chicken stock - enough to keep ingredient frying nicely.
+Add 2 tablespoons oil, plus the shallots, garlic, and galangal or ginger.
+Add a few tablespoons of the chicken stock―enough to keep ingredient frying nicely.
 Stir-fry 1 minute.

-- Bring to a boil, then cover and reduce to simmer for 30 minutes or until chicken is tender.
-OR transfer curry to a large covered casserole dish and bake 1 hour at 350 F.
+Bring to a boil, then cover and reduce to simmer for 30 minutes or until chicken is tender, or transfer the curry to a large covered casserole dish and bake 1 hour at 350 F.

-- Add tomatoes during the last 10 to 15 minutes of cooking (not before or they will prevent potatoes from cooking).
+Add tomatoes during the last 10 to 15 minutes of cooking.

-- Sprinkle over the fresh coriander, serve with plenty of steamed rice, and ENJOY!
+Sprinkle over the fresh coriander, serve with plenty of steamed rice.